Rithigasri/DISTANCE-BETWEEN-TWO-POINTS/README.md

 # DISTANCE-BETWEEN-TWO-POINTS

 ## AIM:
-To write a python program to find the distance two 2 points
+To write a python program to find the distance between 2 points
 ## ALGORITHM:
 ### Step 1:
-Assign the values of First point.
+Assign the value of First point.

 ### Step 2:
-Assign the values of Second point.
+Assign the value of Second point.

 ### Step 3:
 Substitute the values in the distance formula  ![formula](./formula.jpg)